LNP-BP/rust-bitcoin/CONTRIBUTING.md

   snake_case for fields and variants)
 - `C`-prefix, which should be omitted

+### Unsafe code

+Use of `unsafe` code is prohibited unless there is a unanonymous decision among library maintainers on the exclusion from this rule.
+In such cases there is a requirement to test unsafe code with sanitizers including Miri.

 ## Security

-Security is the primary focus of Rust-LNPBP; disclosure of security vulnerabilities helps prevent user loss of funds.
+Security is the primary focus for this library; disclosure of security vulnerabilities helps prevent user loss of funds.
 If you believe a vulnerability may affect other  implementations, please inform them.

-Note that Rust-LNPBP is currently considered "pre-production" during this time, there is no special handling of security issues.
-Please simply open an issue on Github.

 ## Testing